Midgethacker/iready-hack/README.md

 # iReady-Overload
 iReady is awful.
 It's the worst education tool anyone could ever use.
-I'm fed up with being forced to mindlessly watch the result of a greedy corporation that doesn't try in the SLIGHTEST to make their product enjoyable, or even acceptable, for an hour every single week.
+I'm fed up with being forced to mindlessly watch the result of a greedy corporation that doesn't try in the SLIGHTEST to make their product enjoyable, or even acceptable.
 This repository is a collection of hacks that ensure nobody has to suffer through iReady ever again.
-The current version has a lesson and quiz skipper and a minutes hack, planning on adding more soon but its like 2 am as im typing this and i cant be bothered to add anything else right now
+The current version has a lesson and quiz skipper and a minutes hack.
+If you want to suggest something you can make an issue

 # How to use/install